jasonyost/numble/README.md

   allowScroll: true, // if set to false numble won't bind to the mouse scroll event.
   incrementText: "&#x25B2;", // numble will display this text for increment
-  decrementText: "&#x25BC;" // numble will display this text for decrement });
+  decrementText: "&#x25BC;" // numble will display this text for decrement
+  allowEdit: true // if set to false numble control will not be content editable });
 ```